-- 1. There was a need for the program to have a process that encourages graduates to solve problems, especially in immediate tourism management, and work with others. - 2.
-There was a need for the program to add courses that increased entrepreneurial skills. - 3.
-There was a need for the program to increase skills in applying knowledge gained from studying and doing research studies to apply to work in the agency. - 4.
-There was a need for the program to encourage graduates always to be eager to learn and think creatively about new things.
+1. There was a need for the program to have a process that encourages graduates to solve problems, especially in immediate tourism management, and work with others.

+2. There was a need for the program to add courses that increase entrepreneurial skills and the use of local resources for tourism, such as food tourism from local wisdom. or using herbs for tourism

+3. There was a need for the program to increase skills in applying knowledge gained from studying and doing research to apply to work in the agency.

+4. There was a need for the program to encourage graduates always to be eager to learn and think creatively about new things.